PsyTeachR/reprores-v3/docs/02-repro.md

 ```

-### Bibliography
+## Bibliography

 There are several ways to do in-text references and automatically generate a [bibliography](https://bookdown.org/yihui/rmarkdown-cookbook/bibliography.html){target="_blank"} in R Markdown.
-Markdown files need to link to a BibTex file (a plain text file with references in a specific format) that contains the references you need to cite.
+Markdown files need to link to a BibTex or JSON file (a plain text file with references in a specific format) that contains the references you need to cite.
 You specify the name of this file in the YAML header, like `bibliography: refs.bib` and cite references in text using an at symbol and a shortname, like `[@tidyverse]`.
-You can also include a "csl" style file to format your references in, for example, APA style.
+You can also include a Citation Style Language (.csl) file to format your references in, for example, APA style.

 ```
 ---